 I am a Chartered Clinical Psychologist with experience of working with adults, young people and families within the NHS and in private practice.
 I offer you a safe space in which to explore the issues that are concerning you.
+I can offer evening as well as daytime appointments.
 I am registered with the Health Professions Council and the British Psychological Society, as well as a member of the Division of Clinical Psychology (BPS).
-In addition to my independent practice at the Cardinal Clinic in Windsor, I have worked in the NHS for a number of years in a variety of adult mental health settings, and am currently employed as a Highly Specialist Clinical Psychologist with my local NHS Trust.
+I have worked in the NHS for a number of years in a variety of adult mental health settings, and am currently employed as a Highly Specialist Clinical Psychologist with my local NHS Trust.

 I can help people with problems such as anxiety, depression, anger, family issues, panic, OCD, social anxiety, trauma, grief, low self-esteem and psychosis.

 I am experienced in working with people who have personality disorders, particularly Borderline Personality Disorder.
 I use CAT and DBT to help people improve their ability to tolerate distress, manage their emotions and improve their relationships.
 I introduce a variety of techniques, drawn particularly from Mindfulness and Acceptance and Commitment Therapy to help people gain more control over thoughts or emotions, and the behaviours that follow.